udacity/ud615/labs/creating-and-managing-pods.md

 # Creating and managing pods

 At the core of Kubernetes is the Pod.
-Pods hold a collection of one or more containers and volumes and represent a logical application.
+Pods represent a logical application and hold a collection of one or more containers and volumes.
 In this lab you will learn how to:

 * Write a Pod configuration file
 * Create and inspect Pods